angusgyoung/bittorrent-dht-node/README.md

 `npm start`

-This will start a node that listens for bootstrappers and http requests on two random ports.
+This will start a bootstrap node on port 6881 (API listening on 3000).
 These values can be overridden by setting the corresponding enviroment variables.

-Setting `IS_BOOTSTRAPPER` to true will (by default) start a node listening for bootstrap requests on UDP port 6881.

 ---